Memphis Belle (film)

-Memphis Belle is a 1990 British-American war drama film directed by Michael Caton-Jones and written by Monte Merrick.
+Memphis Belle is a 1990 war drama film directed by Michael Caton-Jones and written by Monte Merrick.
 The film stars Matthew Modine, Eric Stoltz, and Harry Connick Jr. (in his film debut).
 Memphis Belle is a fictional version of the 1944 documentary Memphis Belle: A Story of a Flying Fortress by director William Wyler, about the 25th and last mission of an American Boeing B-17 Flying Fortress bomber, the Memphis Belle, based in England during World War II.
 The 1990 version was co-produced by David Puttnam and Wyler's daughter Catherine and dedicated to her father.
 The film closes with a dedication to all airmen, friend or foe, who fought in the skies above Europe during World War II.

 Plot

-The Memphis Belle, a B-17 Flying Fortress, and her crew are set to complete 25 missions, a prerequisite for the crew to complete their tour of duty.
-Along with the rest of the squadron, Belle is given the task of attacking a Focke Wulf 190 aircraft manufacturing plant in Bremen, Germany.
-Though initially escorted by P-51 Mustangs, the short-range fighters have to eventually withdraw, leaving the vulnerable bombers to fend for themselves to the target and back.
-The success of Belle carries a lot of significance in that she would be the first in the Eighth Air Force to complete her tour.
+The crew of the Memphis Belle, a B-17 Flying Fortress, prepares to fly their 25th mission: an attack on a Focke-Wulf Fw 190 aircraft manufacturing plant in Bremen, Germany beyond the range of friendly fighter cover.
+If successful, they will be the first bomber crew in the Eighth Air Force to survive a full tour of duty.
 Army publicist Lieutenant Colonel Bruce Derringer intends on using Belle's fame accrued from her record to sell vital war bonds.
+Pilot Captain Dennis Dearborn and his nine crewmen prepare for their final flight despite the added distraction.
+As the Belle is repaired for her final mission, the crew watches the rest of the squadron return from a mission.
+One damaged B-17 attempts a wheels-up landing, but explodes after coming to a stop, killing the crew.

-Over Germany, Belle takes over as lead ship when the formation begins to take losses from flak and enemy planes.
-A smoke screen initially obscures the target, though on the second pass the formation successfully drops their payload on the now visible area.
-Returning home, the formation is continuously harassed by German planes.
-Radioman SSgt.
-Danny Daly is severely wounded, and damage causes a fire in one of the engines which Captain Dearborn is forced to extinguish by diving the plane, risking the aircraft in the process.
+The mission starts late, and the Belle nearly has a mid-air collision during formation.
+The approach to the target is heavily opposed by enemy fighter planes.
+The Belle takes over as lead aircraft when Windy City is destroyed and C-Cup loses a crewman after suffering severe damage.
+As they approach the target under intense flak, a smoke screen forces Dearborn to expose the formation to heavy fire by going around on a second pass.
+The tactic works as the smoke screen dissipates and allows bombing of an unobscured target.
+The formation is harassed by German fighters on the return trip.
+The radioman is severely wounded, and damage causes a fire in one of the engines.
+The Belle is forced to drop out of formation to extinguish the fire by diving.

+The Belle arrives over England with a damaged electric system and three dead engines.
+The crew manually deploys the landing gear in time to avoid a wheels-up landing.
+The Belle crew celebrates their safe return with Derringer and the ground crew, and then accompanies the wounded radioman on the ambulance.

-Further battle damage destroys the plane's electric systems that power the landing gear, though the crew successfully deploy the gear manually just prior to landing.
-Back on friendly soil, Lt.
-Colonel Derringer and the ground crew run to the plane to celebrate its victory, with Captain Dearborn opening a stowed bottle of Champagne aboard the aircraft with his crew.
-The closing credits state that the Memphis Belle flew her 25th and final mission on May 17, 1943, and that over a quarter of a million aircraft saw action over Western Europe during World War Two, with 200,000 airmen losing their lives and the film being dedicated in theirs and every serviceman's honour.
+The closing credits state that the Memphis Belle flew her 25th and final mission on May 17, 1943, and that over a quarter of a million aircraft saw action over Western Europe during World War II, with 200,000 airmen losing their lives.